 The Company classifies its financial assets in the following measurement categories:

-♦ those to be measured subsequently at fair value (either through other comprehensive income, or through profit or loss), and
+♦ t hose to be measured subsequently at fair value (either through other comprehensive income, or through profit or loss), and

-♦ those measured at amortised cost
+♦ those measured at amortized cost.

 The classification depends on the entity’s business model for managing the financial assets and the contractual terms of the cash flows.